Naga Cathedral

-The Naga Metropolitan Cathedral, formally the Metropolitan Cathedral and Parish of Saint John the Evangelist, is a Roman Catholic cathedral in Naga City, Camarines Sur, Philippines.
-It is the seat of the Roman Catholic Archdiocese of Caceres.
-The first church was established after the creation of the archdiocese as the Diocese of Cáceres in 1595.
+The Metropolitan Cathedral and Parish of Saint John the Evangelist, also known as the Naga Metropolitan Cathedral, is a Roman Catholic cathedral in Naga, Camarines Sur, Philippines.
+It is the seat of the Archdiocese of Caceres.
+The first church was established after the creation of the archdiocese as the Diocese of Nueva Cáceres in 1595.
 The present cathedral was built in 1808, and was completed and consecrated in 1843.

-The Most Rev. Rolando Joven Tria Tirona O.C.D., D.D., is the present Archbishop of Cáceres, while Rev. Msgr.
-Noe P. Badiola was appointed rector in 2011.
+Rex Andrew Alarcon is the present Archbishop of Cáceres, and Domingo R. Florida is the current rector and parish priest of the Naga Metropolitan Cathedral.

 History

 The first cathedral built for Naga was founded after the Diocese of Cáceres was established in 1595.
-It is a suffragan of the Diocese of Manila created by the papal bull of 14 August 1595, which also elevated the Diocese of Manila into an archdiocese.
+It is a suffragan of the Diocese of Manila created by papal bull of August 14, 1595, which also elevated the Diocese of Manila into an archdiocese.
 The church was destroyed by fire in 1768.

-The construction of the present cathedral in Spanish Romanesque Revival style was begun by Bishop Bernardo dela Concepción O.F.M. in 1808.
+The construction of the present cathedral in Spanish Romanesque Revival style was begun by Bishop Bernardo de la Concepción in 1808.
 An earthquake in 1820 damaged the cathedral.
-It was finished and consecrated under the administration of Monsignor Tomás Ladrón de Guevara in 1843.
-It was damaged by a typhoon in October 1856, and restored by the Fray Francisco Gainza in 1862–1879.
+It was finished and consecrated under the administration of Tomás Ladrón de Guevara in 1843.
+It was damaged by a typhoon in October 1856, and restored by Francisco Gainza in 1862–1879.
 It was damaged by an earthquake in 1887, and repaired by Obras Publicas under the direction of Bishop Arsenio del Campo and Ricardo Ayuso in 1890.

 During the episcopate of Leonardo Zamora Legaspi, the cathedral was restored beginning in April 1987 under the supervision of Jaime M. San Andres, parish priest of the Saint John the Evangelist Parish, Naga City.
-On February 6, 1988, during the feast of Saint Peter Baptist, titular patron of the Archdiocese of Caceres, the metropolitan cathedral was again inaugurated and rededicated by Archbishop Legaspi together with other Bicolano bishops and priests.
+On February 6, 1988, during the feast of Saint Pedro Bautista, titular patron of the archdiocese, the metropolitan cathedral was again inaugurated and rededicated by Archbishop Legaspi together with other Bicolano bishops and priests.